 You do not have to be in-attendance with your personal property while camping on BLM public lands.
 You are allowed to set up camp and then leave your personal property unattended up to 10-days (or 12-months in the State of Alaska).
-This is in accordance to CFR Title 43 § 8365.1-2 Occupancy and use.
+This is in accordance to § 8365.1-2 Occupancy and use.

 How Strictly Does the BLM Enforce the 14-Day Rule?

 Hardly ever.
-In our years of boondocking on BLM lands, we have never witnessed a BLM officer citing us or another boondocker about exceeding maximum length of stay.
+In our years of boondocking on BLM lands, we have never witnessed a BLM officer citing us or another boondocker for exceeding maximum length of stay.
 We have never heard of a BLM officer even reminding campers of what the maximum length of stay is.

 The worst that could happen if you stayed longer than the rules allow is that a BLM officer will knock on your camper door and remind you it’s time to leave.
 The only time when you may be cited with a fine is if you were already asked to leave but refused to comply.

 For Further Reading